opnfv/sfc/docs/development/design/architecture.rst

 NSI (NSH Index)
   The NSI is the Hop in the Service Chain.
 The NSI starts at 255 and is decremented by every SF.
-If the NSI reaches 0, then the packet is dropped which avoids loop detections.
+If the NSI reaches 0, then the packet is dropped, which avoids loops.

 NSH also has metadata fields, but that's beyond the scope of this architecture.